mellaadaktary/assignment3-2/README.md

 	location /documents {
         root /var/lib/webgen;
-        autoindex on;                # Enables the directory listing autoindex_exact_size off;    # Shows file sizes, human-readable autoindex_localtime on;      # Displays file timestamps
+        autoindex on;
+        autoindex_exact_size off;
+        autoindex_localtime on;
     }

 }
 ```
 save and quit

-This is what the seperate server block looks for this nginx server, The important components of this include:
+This is what the separate server block looks for this nginx server, The important components of this include:

 1. listen 80 : which is the port
 2. `listen [::]:80;` indicates ipv6 and the port for http which is 80
 3. `root /var/lib/webgen/HTML;` the place being searched for the file specified in the next line `index index.html`
 4. `location /` what happens when the user requests the project root
 5. the rest is just error checking
-## explain more
+6. `location /documents` : this part will be appended to the path at root and this will be the full path that gets searched for the files for example the full path here would be `/var/lib/webgen/documents`
+7. `autoindex` enables directory listing
+8. `autoindex_exact_size` is for human readable file sizes
+9. `autoindex_localtime` is for showing file timestamps

 now that we have created our server block we need to go back to the original nginx configuration file and append it in there.